The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Introduction

-In this article, we model the feedback loop between individuals and next-venue recommender systems to simulate its impact on individual behaviour and the urban environment.
-We implement our simulation framework across multiple types of recommender systems, trained on real-world data describing all recorded venue visits by individuals in New York City.
-At the core of our model is the venue selection mechanism, which governs how individuals decide where to go next.
-With a given probability, an individual follows the suggestion of the recommender system.
-With the complementary probability, the individual makes an autonomous choice, which we simulate using a well-established mechanistic model of human mobility.
-By running the simulation over several weeks, we study how varying degrees of algorithmic influence affect the the visitation diversity of individuals, the popularity of venues, and the individuals' co-location network.
+In this article, we propose a computational framework that models the feedback loop between individuals and next-venue recommender systems, with the goal of simulating its impact on individual and collective patterns of visits to public venues in a city.
+Our simulation framework integrates multiple types of recommender systems -- from neighbourhood-based to deep learning methods -- trained on real-world data describing venue visits in New York City and Tokyo.
+At the core of the framework is the venue selection mechanism, which governs how individuals decide where to go next: with a given probability, they follow a recommendation; otherwise, they make an autonomous choice, simulated using a mechanistic model of human mobility.
+We run the simulation over several weeks, allowing the feedback loop between individuals and the recommender system to unfold over time.
+As individuals interact with the system -- receiving recommendations, making choices, and visiting venues -- these interactions continually update the data used to retrain the recommender system, which in turn influences future recommendations.
+This dynamic process enables us to observe how different levels of algorithmic influence shape urban mobility patterns.
+Specifically, we study: \emph{(i)} the diversity of visits at the individual level, i.e. how varied each individual's venue choices are; \emph{(ii)} the variation in venue popularity at the collective level, i.e., how visits are distributed across all venues; and \emph{(iii)} the structure of the individuals' co-location network, i.e., how often individuals visit the same venues within a given time window.

-Our results reveal that the impact of recommender systems varies across the models investigated, yet a consistent pattern emerges: at the individual level, we find an increased diversification in venue visits, while at the collective level, diversity decreases reflecting a rise in inequality in venue popularity.
-We further examine the tension between personalization and concentration, and find that the increase in individual diversity is largely driven by visits to already popular venues.
+Our results reveal that the impact of recommender systems varies across the various recommendation methods investigated, yet a consistent pattern emerges: at the individual level, we find an increased diversification in venue visits, while at the collective level, diversity decreases reflecting a rise in inequality in venue popularity.
+We further examine the tension between personalization and concentration, and find that the increase in individual diversity is largely driven by visits to already popular venues, ultimately making individuals' visitation patterns more similar to one another.
 This mirrors patterns observed in other human–AI ecosystems, where recommender systems improve individual choice but simultaneously amplify system-wide popularity bias.
 Our study thus adds another piece to the broader mosaic of how recommender systems shape complex social systems, highlighting the structural consequences of algorithmic mediation across diverse domains.